volkert-software/Multi-Streamer_RCP/README.md

 </code>

 # Appendix B: (de-)muxer formats
-VASE as well as Multi-Streamer supports the following formats for demuxing and muxing:
+VASE as well as Multi-Streamer support the following formats for demuxing and muxing:
 <code>

         AUTO      = 0